NVIDIAGameWorks/NVIDIAImageScaling/README.md

 ### Input and output formats:

-Input and output formats are expected to be in the rages defined in previous section and should be specified using non-integer data types such as DXGI_FORMAT_R8G8B8A8_UNORM.
+Input and output formats are expected to be in the rages defined in previous section and should be specified using non-integer data types such as DXGI_FORMAT_R8G8B8A8_UNORM or DXGI_FORMAT_NV12.

 ### Coefficients formats: